alexwlchan/alexwlchan.net/src/_articles/2019/2019-09-12-streaming-large-s3-objects.md

 ---
+layout: article
 date: 2019-09-12 19:53:53 +00:00
-layout: post
+title: Streaming large objects from S3 with ranged GET requests
 summary: Reliably reading a large object by stitching together multiple GetObject requests into a single Java InputStream.
-title: Streaming large objects from S3 with ranged GET requests
-tags:
-  - aws
+topics:
-  - aws:amazon s3
+  - AWS
-  - scala
+  - Scala
-old_syntax_highlighting: true
 ---

 In [my last post](/2019/unpacking-compressed-archives-in-scala/), I talked about how to take a Java `InputStream` for a tar.gz file, and get an iterator of `(ArchiveEntry, InputStream)`.